-Valley Medical Center's ER staff visit area schools and community groups with a stern message.
-Their presentations let impressionable audiences know there's a strong link between unsafe practices—such as drinking and driving—and accidents.
-In fact, trauma nurses want to change how we think about the word "accident."
-They'd like us to understand that by practicing safe habits we can dramatically reduce the number of accidents that occur.
+TNTT can be tailored for grades K-3, 4-6, 7-8, and 9-12.
+The presentations let impressionable audiences know there's a strong link between unsafe practices--such as bicycle helmets and texting and driving--and accidents.
+In fact, trauma nurses want to change how we think about the word "accident".
+They'd like us to understand that by practicing safe habits, we can dramatically reduce the number of accidents that occur.
+The presenters are also open to questions about their careers and all things medicine and trauma.

 Watch the Trauma Nurses Talk Tough video to learn more about this program.

 *Disclaimer: This video features actual events and contains graphic images.
-Viewer discretion is advised.
+Viewer discretion advised.

 The TNTT team makes presentations in the spring and fall.
-If you would like to schedule a presentation for your school or group please call Trauma Services at 425.228.3440 x3335 to make arrangements.
+For more information or to schedule a presentation for your school or group, please email Valley's Trauma Services team.

 Thank you for taking the time to visit my class at Kentwood, I can tell it had a lot of impact on the class.
 I can assure you, you won't catch me without my seatbelt or helmet (you wouldn't have before, but now I'm scared to death of what might happen).
 It was kind of interesting to hear what kind of injuries you end up with in the ER.
 You have a lot of bravery to bite the bullet and take care of that kind of stuff!